How to Make Whole Grain Sourdough Hamburger & Hot Dog Buns

 - Shape the dough as follows:

-To Shape Hot Dog Buns
+How To Shape Homemade Hot Dog Buns

 Hot dog buns after the second rise, right before baking